lihbr/doc-win10-reset/README.md

 ## During reset

-Just follow install step, disabled everything and don't connect to internet, wifi, etc to use with local account.
+Just follow install step, disabled everything and don't connect to internet, wifi, etc. to use with local account.

 ## After reset